das-group/jCREHMA/Readme.md

 The process method is the to be implemented function of the HttpRequestInterceptor interface.
 Here we can process the request, e.g, sign it.
 The first thing to do is to store the request method in the HttpContext object.
 This object enables sharing information among various related components such as other interceptors.
 Later, the VerifyingResponseInterceptor will use the stored method of the HttpContext object to check whether the response contains the required header fields which is needed by the corresponding request.

-The next step is to map the incoming request into HttpBasicRequest object which is the format used by jREHMA to process the request.
+The next step is to map the incoming request into HttpBasicRequest object which is the format used by jCREHMA to process the request.

 This HttpBasicRequest object is given together with sig, kid, hash and additionHeaders to the sign method.
 As name implies this method signs the request according to information provided by the arguments.
 It also appends mandatory header fields in case they were absent.